forta-network/docs/docs/api.md

 ## How can I access the API?

 !!! note "API Keys"
-    API Keys are not required at this time.
+    API keys are not required at this time.

 The API endpoint is [https://api.forta.network/graphql](https://api.forta.network/graphql).